CATEGORIES OF MANUSCRIPTS

 Blaxter PS, Farnsworth TP.
 Social health and class inequalities.
 In: Carter C, Peel JR, editors.
 Equalities and inequalities in health.
 2nd ed.
 London: Academic Press; 1976. p.
 165-78.

-- Figures (illustrations) Figures should be submitted on separate pages at the end of the article (new page for each complete figure).
-They should be numbered in the order of their appearance with Arabic numerals.
-Figures should be submitted as TIFF files at a proper resolution as follows: Graphs at 800-1200 dpi; Photos at 400-800 DPI; Color 300-400 DPI.
+19. Figures (illustrations) should be numbered in the order of their appearance with Arabic numerals and should be cited in the text, between round brackets (Fig. 1), (Figs. 1 and 2).
+Figures should be inserted in the text after their citation.
+Figures should be also submitted separately as TIFF files at a proper resolution as follows: Graphs at 800-1200 dpi; Photos at 400-800 DPI; Colour 300-400 DPI.
 Text in figures should be 8-10 point in size.
-Each figure must have a separate legend.
-The legends should not appear under the figures, but be gathered in a separate section (Figure legends).
-Color figures can only be printed if the author is prepared to pay the cost incurred.
+Each figure must have a title, which will be inserted after the figure with the legend.

 Alternative or non-SI units may be used, but these must be defined at their first occurrence in the text.